 We are subject to federal and state laws and regulations adopted for the health and safety of users of pharmaceutical and health care products.
-Our OTC cold remedy products are subject to regulation by various federal, state, and local agencies, including the FDA.
-In addition, our Cold-EEZE® Cold Remedy products are subject to the standards established by the Homeopathic Pharmacopoeia of the United States.
+Our OTC health care and cold remedy products are subject to regulation by various federal, state, and local agencies, including the FDA.
+In addition, our Cold-EEZE[®] cold remedy products are subject to the standards established by the Homeopathic Pharmacopoeia of the United States.
 These regulatory authorities have broad powers, and we may be subject to regulatory and legislative changes that can affect the economics of the industry by requiring changes in operating practices or by influencing the demand for and the costs of manufacturing or distributing its products.
-Our Cold-EEZE® Cold Remedy products are considered a homeopathic drug and are exempt from pre-approval requirements and other, but not all, FDA requirements.
+Our Cold-EEZE[®] cold remedy products are considered a homeopathic drug and are exempt from pre-approval requirements and other, but not all, FDA requirements.

-Many homeopathic drug products, including Cold-EEZE^O Cold Remedy products, are manufactured and distributed under FDA enforcement policies that provide criteria needed to market a homeopathic OTC drug product without FDA approval.
-We believe we meet those requirements, which include registration of our manufacturing facility, listing of the product in FDA's product database, and packaging, labeling, and manufacturing homeopathic drugs in compliance with current good manufacturing practice ("cGMP") regulations.
-Due to the unique nature of homeopathic drug products, some cGMP requirements are not applicable, including certain expiration dating, and testing and release for distribution.
+Many homeopathic drug and dietary supplement products, including Cold-EEZE® cold remedy and TK SupplementsTM products, are manufactured and distributed under FDA enforcement policies that provide criteria needed to market a homeopathic OTC drug or dietary supplement products without FDA approval.
+We believe we meet those requirements, which include registration of our manufacturing facility, listing of the product in FDA's product database, and packaging, labeling, and manufacturing homeopathic drugs and dietary supplements in compliance with current good manufacturing practice ("cGMP") regulations.
 In addition, the FDA is currently not enforcing the requirement for a laboratory determination of identity and strength of each active ingredient prior to release for distribution, although this exemption is pending FDA review and we cannot assure that the exemption will be permanently implemented.
 We also cannot assure that the FDA will agree with our determination of compliance.
 If the FDA disagrees, the FDA could, upon inspection, issue a notice of violations, referred to as a form FDA-483, or issue a Warning Letter, or both.
 If we fail to take timely corrective actions to the satisfaction of FDA, the agency can initiate legal actions, such as seizure and injunction, which could include a recall order or the entry of a consent decree, or both.
 In addition, we could be subject to monetary penalties and even criminal prosecution for egregious conduct.
 We believe that we are in compliance with all such laws, regulations, and standards currently in effect including the Food, Drug, and Cosmetics Act as amended from time to time, and the standards established under the Homeopathic Pharmacopoeia of the United States.